|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

-The SUNY Downstate midwifery education program consists of a 38 graduate credit midwifery core curriculum and a 12 graduate credit master's component.
+The SUNY Downstate Midwifery Program consists of a 38 graduate credit midwifery core curriculum and a 12 graduate credit master's component.
 Candidates for an advanced certificate in midwifery must complete the midwifery core curriculum which spans five semesters.
 Candidates for a MS degree in midwifery must complete the same midwifery core curriculum plus the master's component which is interspersed throughout the five semesters.
-A part-time study option is also available.
+A seven semester study option is also available.
 (See Program of Study).

-Nurse students and and students from a variety of backgrounds are fully integrated into one single midwifery education program and demonstrate comparable theoretical and clinical competencies prior to graduation.
+Nurse students and and students from a variety of backgrounds are fully integrated into one single Midwifery Program and demonstrate comparable theoretical and clinical competencies prior to graduation.
 Every effort is made to develop creative ways to individualize the course content for those who demonstrate strengths and/or weaknesses, nurse and non-nurse students alike.
 However, the following curricular supplements are required of direct entry (DE) students:

 DE students who have previously completed equivalent introductory courses that focus upon medical, surgical, psychiatric, and pediatric theoretical concepts may seek one or more course waivers for the curricular supplements.
 Opportunities for RN students to audit these courses are also provided.